JometheusPondo/RocketCars/README.md

 # Rocket Cars

 Rocket Cars is a free open-source server-authoritative physics-based multiplayer car game, inspired by Rocket League.
-It’s built with Netick, a powerful, free networking library that makes creating complex multiplayer games like Rocket League simple and easy for indie developers.
+It’s built with Netick, a powerful free networking library that makes creating complex multiplayer games like Rocket League simple and easy for indie developers.

 **Note**: This project is not a Rocket League clone.
 It’s designed as a simplified learning sample for developers who want to understand how to build physics-based networked games using Netick.

-Discord:
+Join our [discord](https://discord.com/invite/uV6bfG66Fx) for any questions.

 ## Features